 Portfolio

 A portfolio is a wonderful way to document progress.
-Portfolios can be as complicated as writing our own textbook (principle method) or as simple as documenting a unit study with pictures, drawings, creations, or timelines.
+Portfolios can be as complicated as writing our own textbook (research method) or as simple as documenting a unit study with pictures, drawings, creations, or timelines.

 For example, keep a sample of your child’s handwriting each year.
 Put it in a notebook.
 As your child looks back over the years, he will be amazed and encouraged by the progress he has made!